Bad ligand chemistry in AlphaFold, OpenFold and Boltz predictions

 Miscellaneous bugs

 Incorrect bonds.
-Two of 52 alphafold and boltz steering predictions contained bonds not present in the input.
+Two of 52 boltz steering predictions contained bonds not present in the input.
 This came about because the mmCIF atomic model output written by all the programs does not contain bond information for the ligands.
 Therefore the bonds must be guessed based on atom positions.
-For AlphaFold two structures had pairs of atoms in two-component ligand compounds that were unusually close and so an incorrect bonds was formed.
 With Boltz steering an oxygen of a ring structure was moved 5 Angstroms away from its correct ring position.
-The bad bonds were in AlphaFold predictions for acyclovir_sodium and lenacapavir_sodium.
 The bad bonds were in Boltz steering predictions for tipranavir, ledipasvir.
 We did not analyze chemistry and chirality mistakes for the ligands with incorrect bonds.
 The mmCIF output should contain explicit bond information for the ligands given that the programs are prone to atom steric clashes.

 Incorrect atoms.
 Boltz writes mmCIF predictions with sodium atoms (Na) annotated as nitrogen and calcium atoms (Ca) annotated as carbon.
 This threw off comparisons that expected the same ligand atomic elements.
 I patched it in the comparison scripts.
 Ideally this would be fixed in Boltz code, although the open source Boltz project appears to have ended with the development team starting a company.